jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - Alternate profile only does reclosing
 	- Sectionalizing set to 0 in template
 	- Hardcode loop scheme latch to 0
-- Blocking LS auto close if recloser is in 79 cycle (79CY3P)
+- Blocking LS auto close timer if recloser is in 79 cycle (79CY3P)
 - Applicable to all LOV timers - when does this time start?
 Is it upon 3 phase LOV, or is it upon losing at least 1 phase (which could happen upon initial fault before the recloser opens - ie voltage sag due to high fault current - also think about how this timer reacts for a system that might reclosers single phase but lockout 3 phase incase they would like to move to that method of operation).
 - Applicable to all LOV timers - when does this time start?
 Is it upon 3 phase LOV, or is it upon losing at least 1 phase (which could happen upon initial fault before the recloser opens - ie voltage sag due to high fault current - also think about how this timer reacts for a system that might reclosers single phase but lockout 3 phase incase they would like to move to that method of operation)
 	- The current logic looks at each phase individually for dead voltage on both sides, 52A, and no overcurrent pickup exceeded.
 In the case of single phase reclosing but 3 phase lockout, we would have to ensure that the LOV trip time is greater than the time between each shot, or maybe we can add blocking, so if phase is in 79 cycle mode, timer will deassert.